thoughtbot/guides/best-practices/README.md

   of models.
 * If there are default values, set them in migrations.
 * Keep `db/schema.rb` or `db/development_structure.sql` under version control.
+* Use only one instance variable in each view.
+* Use SQL, not `ActiveRecord` models, in migrations.
 * Use the [`.ruby-version`](https://gist.github.com/fnichol/1912050) file
   convention to specify the Ruby version and patch level for a project.
-* Use SQL, not `ActiveRecord` models, in migrations.
 * Use `_url` suffixes for named routes in mailer views and [redirects](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30).
   Use `_path` suffixes for named routes everywhere else.